An aircraft carrier costs several billions of dollars to design and construct.

 The maintenance cost of aircraft carriers is not publicly disclosed, but it likely varies depending on the carrier’s size and complexity.

-What is the Most Expensive Aircraft Carrier?
+Most Expensive Aircraft Carrier

 The USS Gerald R.Ford, which is the first Ford-class aircraft carrier, is the most expensive aircraft carrier ever built.